Regular Black Hole Cores via Gravitational Evanescence of Collapsing Matter: Non-Singular Dynamics and Core

-At this point, we have all the ingredients to prove the general feature discriminating the dynamics sourcing a spacetime with Minkowski core. \\ \\ \textit{Hypotheses\footnote{Assumptions (i) and (ii) are not that restrictive and just exclude bizarre dynamics that would be difficult to justify physically.
-Indeed, $\chi(\epsilon)<0$ or $j>1$ would imply, at intermediate stages of the collapse, multiple oscillations for the character of gravity and the potential.}}: \begin{enumerate}[label=(\roman*)] \item $\chi \in C^\infty(\epsilon)$ and $\chi \geq 0$ for $\epsilon \in [0, \infty[$ \item $j=1$, \textit{i.e.}\ there is only one change of monotonicity \item $p(\epsilon) \geq 0$, \textit{i.e.}\ exotic matter is excluded \item The collapse generates a geometry with Minkowski core. \end{enumerate} \begin{space} \end{space} \begin{space} \end{space} \textit{Thesis}: \\ At finite energy-density values, before vanishing asymptotically, $G$ assumes negative values. \\ \\ \textit{Proof}: \\ As a consequence of (ii), only two cases are possible. \begin{enumerate}[label=(\alph{enumi})] \item $\Lambda(\epsilon)>0$ for $\epsilon \in \, ]0, \infty[$.
+At this point, we have all the ingredients to prove the general feature discriminating the dynamics sourcing a spacetime with Minkowski core. \\ \\ \textit{Hypotheses}: \begin{enumerate}[label=(\roman*)] \item $\chi \in C^\infty(\epsilon)$ and $\chi \geq 0$ for $\epsilon \in [0, \infty[$ \item $j=1$, \textit{i.e.}\ there is only one change of monotonicity \item Matter is homogeneous, and $p(\epsilon) \geq 0$, \textit{i.e.}\ exotic matter is excluded \item The collapse generates a geometry with Minkowski core. \end{enumerate} \begin{space} \end{space} \begin{space} \end{space} \textit{Thesis}\footnote{Assumptions (i) and (ii) are not that restrictive and just exclude bizarre dynamics that would be difficult to justify physically.
+Indeed, $\chi(\epsilon)<0$ or $j>1$ would imply, at intermediate stages of the collapse, multiple oscillations for the character of gravity and the potential.}: \\ At finite energy-density values, before vanishing asymptotically, $G$ assumes negative values. \\ \\ \textit{Proof}: \\ As a consequence of (ii), only two cases are possible. \begin{enumerate}[label=(\alph{enumi})] \item $\Lambda(\epsilon)>0$ for $\epsilon \in \, ]0, \infty[$.
 It follows that $\Lambda(\bar{\epsilon})>0$ is a maximum.
 Due to the aforementioned property, $G(\bar{\epsilon})$ is a minimum.
 Moreover, it must hold $G(\bar{\epsilon})<0$.
 Indeed, if it was $G(\bar{\epsilon})>0$, since it is $G(\epsilon \to 0)=1$ and $j=1$, it would be impossible to have $\lim_{\epsilon \to \infty}G(\epsilon)=0$.
 Thus, since $G(\epsilon \to 0)=1$ and $G(\bar{\epsilon})<0$, there exists a point $\epsilon_{*}$ such that $\epsilon_{*}<\bar{\epsilon}$ and $G(\epsilon_{*})=0$, and it holds $G(\epsilon)<0$ for all finite values $\epsilon > \epsilon_{*}$ \item $\Lambda(\epsilon)<0$ for $\epsilon \in \, ]0, \infty[$.
 It follows that $\Lambda(\bar{\epsilon})<0$ is a minimum and $G(\bar{\epsilon})$ a maximum.
 It must hold $G(\bar{\epsilon})>0$ and, at the same time, $G(\epsilon)>0$ for all finite $\epsilon>0$, because, otherwise, it would be impossible to have $\lim_{\epsilon \to \infty}G(\epsilon)=0$.
-However, if for $\epsilon \in \, ]0, \infty[$ we have $\Lambda(\epsilon)<0$, $G(\epsilon)>0$, and, as required by (i), $\chi(\epsilon)>0$, then the effective energy-momentum tensor with a fluid satisfying (iii) will not violate the SEC, as a quick look at \eqref{interiorSEC1}-\eqref{interiorSEC3} reveals: this is \textit{ad absurdum} with (iv), indeed, due to the singularity theorem, it would not be possible to avoid the singularity formation and generate a regular core of any type, including - of course - the Minkowski one. \end{enumerate} \begin{space} \end{space} \begin{space} \end{space} One has to conclude that it holds (a), and the thesis is demonstrated. \\ The general feature encapsulated in this theorem is the main result of our work.
+However, if for $\epsilon \in \, ]0, \infty[$ we have $\Lambda(\epsilon)<0$, $G(\epsilon)>0$, and, as required by (i), $\chi(\epsilon)>0$, then the effective energy-momentum tensor with a fluid satisfying (iii) will not violate the SEC, as a quick look at \eqref{interiorSEC1}-\eqref{interiorSEC3} reveals: this is \textit{ad absurdum} with (iv), indeed, due to the singularity theorem, it would not be possible to avoid the singularity formation and generate a regular core of any type, including - of course - the Minkowski one. \end{enumerate} \begin{space} \end{space} \begin{space} \end{space} One has to conclude that it holds (a), and the thesis is demonstrated.
+The general feature encapsulated in this theorem is the main result of our work.
 In our opinion, the most interesting aspect relies in the novel and non-trivial way in which the energy condition, the formation of a non-singular spacetime, and the running of the couplings are just intertwined.